jsenv/jsenv-pwa/readme.md

 getServiceWorkerUpdate() // { shouldBecomeNavigatorController, navigatorWillReload } or null
 ```

+`navigatorWillReload` is true if auto reload feature is enabled.
+Auto reload is documented in [disableAutoReloadAfterUpdate](#disableAutoReloadAfterUpdate).

 `shouldBecomeNavigatorController` tells you if the service worker will become `window.navigator.serviceWorker.controller`.
 It can be false when previous service worker was not controlling the navigator.
 In that case the next service worker won't neither.
-You can reproduce this by visiting a page for the very first time, update the service worker file and check for update.
+You can reproduce this by visiting a page for the very first time, update the service worker file and check for update.<br />

-> In that scenario, `navigatorWillReload` is `false` because you was already seeing a page not controlled by a service worker.
+In that scenario, you was already seeing a page not controlled by a service worker and after update it's still the case.
+If user decides to activate that service worker update using [activateServiceWorkerUpdating](#activateServiceWorkerUpdating), jsenv reloads the navigator.
+This is because if the service worker updates, we assume what user sees is outdated.

-`navigatorWillReload` is true if auto reload feature is enabled and navigator was controlled by a service worker before the update.
-Auto reload is documented in [disableAutoReloadAfterServiceWorkerUpdate](#disableAutoReloadAfterServiceWorkerUpdate).

 ### activateServiceWorkerUpdating